Jpablo55/SPA_EVENTS/README.md

 # SPA - EVENTS

 This project is a single page application (SPA) built with pure JavaScript and Vite as the development environment.
+It is an event management system, both for the administrator (when creating, editing, and deleting events) and for the user (when booking and canceling reservations).

 ##  First Steps